 Future S-REPLS meetings, and their local organisers (in order):

 - University of Warwick, September 2017.
-Local organisers: Andrzej Murawski, Sara Kalvali, and David Purser.
+Local organisers: Andrzej Murawski, Sara Kalvali, Michael Gale, and David Purser.

 - King’s College, London, early 2018.
 Local organisers: Laurie Tratt.